CUBRID/cubrid-manual/en/sql/dblink.rst

 Restrictions
 ==============================================

-*   CUBRID DBLink only supports utf-8.
+*   DBLink for heterogeneous databases only supports utf-8.
+*   Only Unicode ODBC Driver must be used in the gateway.
 *   The maximum string length of one column is supported up to 16M.
-*	In the case of Mysql, it is recommended to use PREFETCH, NO_CACHE=1 because the memory usage of Gateway CAS increases when cache is used for large tables.
+*   When using cache in Mysql, it is recommended to use PREFETCH, NO_CACHE=1 because the memory usage of the gateway cub_cas_cgw increases.
 *   ODBC non-supported types are SQL_INTERVAL, SQL_GUID, SQL_BIT, SQL_BINARY, SQL_VARBINARY, SQL_LONGVARBINARY.